 Nosebleeds are quite common in pregnancy.
 Although a nosebleed seems frightening, there is nothing to worry about.

-As long as you do not lose substantial blood, you and Your Baby are likely safe and healthy.
+As long as you do not lose substantial blood, you and Your Child are likely safe and healthy.
 Nosebleeds can be mostly treated at home.

 What is happening?

 During a nosebleed, blood comes out from one or both nostrils.
 This can last from a few seconds to over 10 minutes.
 When lying down, you might feel liquid in the back of your throat before blood flows out of your nose.

 Stopping a nosebleed

 Given below are some ways to stop a nosebleed:

 - Sit down and firmly pinch the soft part of your nose, just above your nostrils, for 10-15 minutes without releasing the pressure.

 - Lean forward and breathe through your mouth to drain the blood down your nose instead of down the back of your throat which could block the windpipe